 Musculoskeletal Oncology Fellowship (Minnesota)

-During the one year program, you will acquire special expertise in the technical components of musculoskeletal oncology.
-The technical component will give you the skills necessary to provide excellent patient management including the performance of skillful surgical procedures.
+- 1-year program.
+During the one-year program, fellows acquire special expertise in the technical components of musculoskeletal oncology.
+The technical component gives you the skills necessary to provide excellent patient management, including the performance of skillful surgical procedures.

-Fellows who choose to participate in the two year program will spend the first year training in a basic research program focused on sarcoma biology.
+- 2-year program.
+Fellows who choose to participate in the two-year program spend the first year training in a basic research program focused on sarcoma biology.
 The second year provides an advanced education in clinical orthopedic oncology.
 The academic component includes exposure to all aspects related to orthopedic oncology.
-In addition, you will improve analytical skills, surgical judgment and clinical research creativity.
-It is anticipated that this training will prepare the individual for an academic career.
+In addition, you improve your analytical skills, surgical judgment and clinical research creativity.
+This training is designed to prepare the individual for an academic career.

-The training program fulfills the requirements for training as stated by the American Board of Orthopaedic Surgery and is accredited by the Liaison Committee on Graduate Medical Education.
+The training program fulfills the requirements for training as stated by the American Board of Orthopaedic Surgery and is accredited by the Accreditation Council for Graduate Medical Education.

 The Musculoskeletal Oncology Fellowship began in 1971.
-It is anticipated that one to two fellows will complete training in this program annually.
+One to two fellows are anticipated to complete training in this program annually.